-This Medical Directive is written in five sections or equivalent to five directives combined including four symptom-based sections (Dyspnea, Hallucinations/Agitation, Nausea/Vomiting and Terminal Congested Breathing) as well as a Treat and Refer directive.
+This Medical Directive is written in five sections including five symptom-based sections (Dyspnea, Hallucinations/Delirium/Agitation, Nausea/Vomiting and Terminal Congested Breathing) as well as a Treat and Refer directive.
 Any of these directives can apply, individually or in combination, to a patient with palliative care needs.
 The Treat and Refer part of this directive can be applied even if no symptoms listed in the directive are present or treatments have not been provided.
-All patients who remain at home must be referred to their palliative care team to ensure follow up of their presenting complaint.
+All patients who remain at home must be referred to their primary care physician or a palliative care team to ensure follow up of their presenting complaint.

-When in doubt, please consult/patch to a Base Hospital Physician (BHP) in consultation with palliative physician or nurse if available.
+When in doubt, consult/patch to a Base Hospital Physician (BHP).